Cengage Group: History

 Cengage has 24% of the market while McGraw-Hill has 21%, Pearson, the current market leader, has about 40 percent of the market and Wiley has about 7 percent.
 The merger was called off on May 1, 2020.

 In August 2021, Cengage rebranded as Cengage Group.

+In May 2026, major publishers including Cengage sued Meta Platforms, alleging that Meta used their books and journal articles, without their permission, to train Llama.

+In January 2026, Cengage announced a confidential submission of a draft registration statement to the SEC related to their proposed public offering.

 Acquisitions

 In addition to organic growth, Cengage has expanded through acquisitions within the publishing industry.
 Notable acquisitions include: